Carl-Remigius-Fresenius-Education-AG/.github/profile/README.md

 **Education is teamwork**

 Around 2,500 employees from teaching, science and administration work together to ensure the educational success of tens of thousands of pupils, students and training participants.
 They form the basis of the success story that began in 1848 and whose continuity is still reflected in the shareholder structure today: The main shareholder of Carl Remigius Fresenius Education AG is Ludwig Fresenius, great-great-grandson of Carl Remigius Fresenius (1818-1897).

+## Our Mission/Vision

+In the spirit of Carl Remigius Fresenius, we lay the foundation for lifelong learning with a wide range of educational offerings, modern didactics, individual support and a high level of commitment.
+Because personal development can reshape the world.

+Through education, we inspire and shape people throughout their lives.
+As a leading international education group, we prepare people for the opportunities and challenges of the future.
+We impart qualifications and skills for individual success and social progress.

 ## Contribution Guidelines